The Customer object

 are equal.
 A positive number indicates money owed by the customer.

-The sales-tax code associated with this customer, determining whether items sold to this customer are taxable or non-taxable.
-It's used to assign a default tax status to all transactions for this customer.
 Default codes include "Non" (non-taxable) and "Tax" (taxable), but custom codes can also be created in QuickBooks.
 If QuickBooks is not set up to charge sales tax (via the "Do You Charge Sales Tax?" preference), it will assign the default non-taxable code to all sales.

 The sales-tax item used to calculate the actual tax amount for this customer's transactions by applying a specific tax rate collected for a single tax agency.
 Unlike salesTaxCode